 Our Budget Advisory Committee, which constitutes the TJUHSD's Parent Advisory Committee, also meets on a regular basis to provide input on our LCAP goals, actions and metrics.
-The committee is composed of students, classified staff, teachers, administrators, parents and community members.
+The committee is composed of students, classified staff, teachers, administrators, counselors, parents, parents of students w/disabilities and community members.
 The members of this committee include representation of English Learners, Foster and Socioeconomically Disadvantaged parents.
 The committee also reviews the Educational Partner surveys to have an understanding of specific feedback from students, parents, staff and community members.
 Changes were made to the LCAP goals and metrics based on the input shared at the BAC.
 The changes made to our LCAP are reflective of the input provided by our Educational Partners.